Jack Perry: New Japan Pro-Wrestling (2024–2025)

-Professional wrestling persona
+Professional wrestling style and persona

-Perry's Jungle Boy character has been described as a "Tarzan-esque character, complete with his mane of long curls, loin cloth-like shorts and a heavy dose of leopard print."
+Perry's Jungle Boy character was described as a "Tarzan-esque character, complete with his mane of long curls, loin cloth-like shorts and a heavy dose of leopard print."
 Perry originally thought the gimmick was "really dumb", but changed his mind after seeing "how people liked it".
-As a finisher, Jungle Boy uses a cross-legged STF named the Snare Trap.
-Jungle Boy uses the 1985 song "Tarzan Boy" by Baltimora as his entrance music.
+He used the 1985 song "Tarzan Boy" by Baltimora as his entrance music.